Course guide of Field and Particle Theory (26711C2)

 Ordinary assessment session

-- Continuous evaluation: 30% of the final mark.
-Participation in the lectures, discussions, solution to the proposed problems, tests.
+• Continuous evaluation: 30% of the final mark.
+Participation in the lectures, discussions, solution to the proposed exercises, tests.

 Extraordinary assessment session

-- Final exam corresponding to 100% of the final mark.
+• Final exam covering all learning outcomes up to 100% of the final mark.

 Single final assessment